-inputplug is a very simple daemon monitoring XInput events and running scripts on hierarchy changes (such as device attach, remove, enable or disable).
+inputplug is a very simple daemon which monitors XInput events and runs arbitrary scripts on hierarchy change events (such as a device being attached, removed, enabled or disabled).

 inputplug — XInput event monitor